pivotal/docs-tap/authn-authz/pinniped-login.hbs.md

-# Log in by using Pinniped
+# Log in to Tanzu Application Platform by using Pinniped

+This topic tells you how to log in to your Tanzu Application Platform (commonly known as TAP) by using Pinniped.

-As a prerequisite, the administrator needs to provide users access to resources via `rolebindings`.
+As a prerequisite, the administrator must provide users access to resources by using `rolebindings`.
 It can be done with the `tanzu rbac` plug-in.
-See [Bind a user or group to a default role](binding.md).
+For more information, see [Bind a user or group to a default role](binding.md).

-To login to your cluster by using Pinniped, follow these steps:
+To log in to your cluster by using Pinniped, follow these steps:

 1. Install the Pinniped CLI.